Jennie518/Jennie518.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='http://www.linkedin.com/in/jennifer-zhan-430a25288'>Linkedin</a>Software Engineer | Women in Tech | GHC 2023
+subtitle: <a href='http://www.linkedin.com/in/jennifer-zhan-430a25288'> Linkedin </a> Software Engineer | Women in Tech | GHC 2023

 profile:
   align: right